rifanid98/dot/README.md

 ## Getting Started

-- The system must be ensured to have MongoDB and Redis
+- The system must be ensured to have MySQL, MongoDB (optional by setting DATABASE_USE=2) and Redis
 - Install dependencies ```go mod download``` or ```go mod tidy```.
 - Run the server, open terminal and run ```go run main.go```.
 - Run the scheduler, open new terminal and run ```go run main.go cron```.